Setup guide

 Query pipeline configuration

-Query pipelines must be created in accordance with the number of tracking IDs that the CMH will support.
-This means that for each tracking ID, you must create a query pipeline for each product discovery solutions that you’re using.
+Query pipelines must be created in accordance with the number of properties that your implementation supports.
+This means that for each registered property, you must create a query pipeline for each product discovery solutions that you’re using.

 Query pipelines must follow a strict naming convention, as well as a specific description, which are as follows: